The-Brainery/SciCAD/packages/jupyterlab-extension/README.md

-# MicroDrop JupyterLab Extension
+# SciCAD JupyterLab Extension

-A JupyterLab extension to interface with MicroDrop 3.0
+A JupyterLab extension to interface with SciCAD 3.0

 ## Prerequisites

 * JupyterLab
-* MicroDrop 3
+* SciCAD 3

 ## Development